namx-holi/BeeMovieScript/README.md

 # BeeMovieScript
 A proof-read version of the Bee Movie script.
+Need I say any more?